ostinelli/syn/README.md

 If the same Key was used to register a process on different nodes during a netsplit, then there will be a conflict.
 By default, Syn will discard the processes running on the node the conflict is being resolved on, and will kill it by sending a `kill` signal with `exit(Pid, kill)`.

-If this is not desired, you can set the `netsplit_conflicting_process_callback` option to instruct Syn to trigger a callback, so that you can perform custom operations (such as a graceful shutdown).
+If this is not desired, you can set the `conflicting_process_callback` option to instruct Syn to trigger a callback, so that you can perform custom operations (such as a graceful shutdown).
 In this case, the process will not be killed by Syn, and you'll have to decide what to do with it.
 This callback will be called only on the node where the process is running.

 The callback function is defined as:
 ```erlang